If there were a Hall of Fame for pinch hitters, one of the first to enter would be Harry Elwood "Moose" McCormick.

 Things that go bump in the night also do it during the day.
-In the bottom of the ninth on September 8, 1908, Johnny Evers had complained to umpire Hank O'Day that Warren Gill of the Pittsburgh Pirates had failed to touch second base in the same situation and that the winning run should not count.
+In the bottom of the tenth on September 4, 1908, Johnny Evers had complained to umpire Hank O'Day that Warren Gill of the Pittsburgh Pirates had failed to touch second base in the same situation and that the winning run should not count.
 O'Day said he did not see it and the game was over.
 However, O'Day said that he would be more alert the next time it happened and would call the runner out if he failed to touch second base.

 But the real credit goes to Johnny Evers, who lived and breathed baseball twenty-four hours a day.
 His regimen after games was to curl up in bed with a few candy bars and study the baseball rulebook.

 Evers' regimen paid off.
 The umpire-in-chief on September 23, 1908, was the same Hank O'Day.
 Evers saw that Merkle had not touched second base and immediately called for the ball to touch second, forcing Merkle out and negating the winning run.
 Whether Evers had the same ball hit by Bridwell we will never know.
 O'Day called Merkle out, and, with thousands of fans having stormed the field, the game was declared a 1-1 tie.